edespong/licence-check/README.md

 > cd license-inspector

-> dotnet run --project src/Main/LicenseInspector.Main.csproj -- -r . -c src/Main/config.json -p
+> dotnet run --project src/Main/LicenseInspector.Main.csproj -- -r . -c src/Main/config.json -t dotnet -p

 This will run the application on the source code for the application.

-Note that the first run will download a lot of items from nuget.org which will take a significant amount of time.
+Note that if you are targeting .NET, the first run will download a lot of items from nuget.org which will take a significant amount of time (around 9500 files).
 If you want to reduce the time for this, you can run the following script.

 ### Windows